openearth/coastal-image-archive/contrib/README.md

 * create-fake-images.sh  Script to create some dummy FieldStation jpg files.
 No commandline arguments.
 Checks first for existence of needed directories.
-You can define an environment variable MYARGUSDIR to relocate the root if this file hierarchy for testing purposes.
+You need to define an environment variable ROOTIMAGESDIR to define the root if this file hierarchy for testing purposes.